eoinkelly/notes/ios-swift-objc/big-nerd-ranch-guide-objc.md

 are two kinds of reference you can create:

 1. Folder reference
+    * shows up as a blue folder in project navigator
 2. Group
+    * show up as yellow folder in project navigator

 * `folder reference` is a reference in the project navigator to a real folder on the filesystem.
-* it shows up as a blue folder in project navigator (groups show up as yellow folders)

 What is the differences between a `Group` and a `Folder Reference`?